ThunderFly-aerospace/docs/avionics/index.md

 ![TF PCB form factor](TFPCB_avionics.png)

-The dimensions of PCB are defined by three parameters:
+The dimensions of the PCB are defined by three parameters:

 - **a** – additional width (integer, may also be 0)
 - **b** – lengt (integer)